OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_500.md

 ![](images/500/Lab500_image480.PNG)

-7. Add the Protocol user.
-Since we are on the Credential screen, let’s go ahead and add a Protocol user.
+7. Add the Protocol user.Since we are on the Credential screen, let’s go ahead and add a Protocol user.
 A Protocol user is the user that the Distribution Server will use to communicate with the Receiver Server over an unsecure connection.
 As you did in Step 4, click the plus sign ( + ) next to the word Credentials.
 Then provide the connection information needed (Figure E-8), notice that you will be using the Service Manager login in this credential.

 Figure E-8: